Introduction

 Backup

-Before applying firmware updates, it is recommended to back up critical data and configuration settings to ensure they can be restored in case of issues or failures during the update process.
-This includes backing up BIOS settings, RAID configurations, and system configurations.
+Before performing firmware upgrades, it is prudent to create a backup of the most important data and configuration settings to be able to restore them in case of problems or failures during the upgrade process.
+Such a backup will include BIOS settings, RAID setups, and system configurations.

 Testing